There came a point in my life when I realized that I needed to learn how to become a better listener.

 I still love to have lengthy, in-depth discussions, hashing out different points of view about different topics.

 However, somehow, in the midst of all of this opinion-sharing, true listening was not a skill that was ever really modeled in my childhood home.
-In our house, listening was something that you did so that you could form your own opinion, as a counter-point to what the other had said.
+In our house, listening was something that you did so that you could form your own opinion, as a counter-point to what the other person said.

 When no one truly listens to what the other person is saying, discussions tend to turn in frustrating patterns.
 Everyone is in their corner, defending their own point of view, without a willingness to truly listen to the other person’s perspective.
 Being able to truly listen to another person means having an openness to possibly admitting that your opinion could be wrong.